futsum/project-medicalNoShow/README.md

 ![Ann Model2](https://user-images.githubusercontent.com/2644463/31261878-56ee6e9a-aa14-11e7-8d99-5183a509d43d.PNG)

 This classifier has an overall accuracy rate of 69.66%, sensitivity rate of 1.8%, and a specificity rate of 99%.
-The selected features didn’t improve either the accuracy rate or the sensitivity rate.
+The selected features improves neither the accuracy rate nor the sensitivity rate.

 ![Ann perfromance2](https://user-images.githubusercontent.com/2644463/31261885-5fd56400-aa14-11e7-9324-5e0299a2f052.PNG)